vives-introduction-to-programming-2020/CircleAppGroup1/README.md

-# Class Demo - Circle / Cilinder App
+# Class Demo - Circle / Cilinder App - Group 1

 Demo code of chapter 7 - Methods.
 Calculating area of circle and volume of Cilinder.